These are just some of the problems heroin can cause:

 Sickness and Itchiness

 Heroin can make you throw up and feel very itchy.

 Heroin can slow or stop your breathing.
 It can kill you.

-It can be very easy to become addicted to heroin.
-When people addicted to heroin first try to quit, it can be hard.
+You can become addicted to heroin if you inject it, snort it, or smoke it.
+It doesn’t make a difference.
+People who get addicted to heroin need to keep taking it to feel normal.
+Over time, they might need to take more and more of it to get the same high.
 They might have pain in their muscles and bones, get chills, throw up, and feel nervous.
 They will feel a very strong need to take the drug to feel better.

 Fortunately, there are medicines that can help someone with heroin addiction.
 Counseling can also help.

 Remember that even if you get treatment, it can be hard to stay away from heroin.
 Your body might crave it.
 These cravings can still happen years later.
 It may take many tries to stop using heroin.
 This is why it’s important to stay in treatment for as long as your doctor suggests.